s-d-a/DCS-ExportScripts/README.md

 - Su-25T
 - all Flaming Cliffs aircrafts

-Compatible with DCS World 1.5.4 Update 5 and DCS World (Alpha) 2.0.3 Update 2
+Compatible with DCS World 1.5.5 and DCS World (Alpha) 2.0.4

 ###Wiki###
 ---